UnionOfRAD/lithium/template/README.md

 ## Extending core helpers

-Because your application and plugins have a higher order-of-precedence than the Lithium core, classes like helpers can be extended and replaced seamlessly, without any changes to your templates.
+Because your application and plugins have a higher order-of-precedence than the li3 core, classes like helpers can be extended and replaced seamlessly, without any changes to your templates.

 For example, to add or replace methods in the `Form` helper, you can add the following to